800 now living in Powderhorn Park as neighbors fret and leaders wrestle over next steps

 On the east side, 41-year-old David S. said he knows the other campers here have his back.
 Residents here are taking care of their own, he said, and drug addicts like him follow a code to only get high in privacy and not hurt others.

-He voiced determination to stay and build a community with other homeless people, and thinks the government is just mad because “they’ve got no say-so over here.”
+He voiced determination to stay and build a community with other homeless people.

-“Tell them if they try to make us leave, we’ll show up [with tents] at the Capitol building or Mall of America.”

-Shaquille Lemons, another denizen of the east side, prefers to live on the streets.
-The 26-year-old has enjoyed meeting people, learning to pitch a tent, and “free living and living off the land,” as he put it.
-“It’s uncomfortable, but I’m a person [who is] more comfortable being uncomfortable … when I get comfortable, I get lazy, and I don’t like to be like that.”

 Days after moving here, he interviewed for a new job.
 While sorting out his future, Smith agreed to serve as one of many volunteers patrolling the camp from 12 to 4 a.m.